+5.2.3 Development

-- 5.2.4 Development - 5.2.4.1 ADV FSP.1 Informal functional specification - 5.2.4.1.1 Developer action elements - ADV FSP.1D The developer shall provide a functional specification. - 5.2.4.1.2 Content and presentation of evidence elements - ADV_FSP.1.1C The functional specification shall describe the TSF and its external interfaces using an informal style. - ADV FSP.1.2C The functional specification shall be internally consistent. - ADV_FSP.1.3C The functional specification shall describe the purpose and method of use of all external TSF interfaces, providing details of effects, exceptions, and error messages as appropriate. - ADV FSP.1.4C The functional specification shall completely represent the TSF.
+5.2.3.1 ADV_FSP.1 Informal functional specification

+- 5.2.3.1.1 Developer action elements - ADV_FSP.1.1D The developer shall provide a functional specification. - 5.2.3.1.2 Content and presentation of evidence elements - ADV_FSP.1.1C The functional specification shall describe the TSF and its external interfaces using an informal style - ADV_FSP.1.2C The functional specification shall be internally consistent. - ADV_FSP.1.3C The functional specification shall describe the purpose and method of use of all external TSF interfaces, providing details of effects, exceptions, and error messages as appropriate. - ADV_FSP.1.4C The functional specification shall completely represent the TSF.

-5.2.4.1.3 Evaluator action elements
+5.2.3.1.3 Evaluator action elements

-- ADV_FSP.1.1E The evaluator shall confirm that the information provided meets all the requirements for content and presentation of evidence. - ADV_FSP.1.2E The evaluator shall determine that the functional specification is an accurate and complete representation of the TOE security functional requirements.
+ADV_FSP.1.1E The evaluator shall confirm that the information provided meets all the requirements for content and presentation of evidence.

+ADV_FSP.1.2E The evaluator shall determine that the functional specification is an accurate and complete representation of the TOE security functional requirements.

-Application Note: This component requires that the design documentation include a complete external description of the TSF.
-In particular it needs to address the mechanisms that are used to meet the functional requirements of the PP. Other areas need to be addressed to the degree that they affect the functional requirements.
+Application Note: This component requires that the design documentation includes a complete external description of the TSF.
+In particular it needs to address the mechanisms that are used to meet the functional requirements of the PP. Other areas need to be addressed to the degree that they affect the functional requirements